bitaemi/rxjs-reactive-patterns/README.md

 Inject de resolver into app.module's providers array.

-Add the resover in routerConfig:
+Add the resolver in routerConfig:

 ```TypeScript
     {